 HAS YOUR INSURANCE CLAIM BEEN IMPROPERLY DENIED?
-CALL AN INSURANCE BAD FAITH LAWYER IN LAS VEGAS, NEVADA.
+CALL AN EXPERIENCED INSURANCE BAD FAITH LAWYER IN LAS VEGAS, NEVADA.

 Every day, Nevada citizens are forced to deal with potentially devastating injuries after they’ve been involved in motor vehicle and other accidents.
 Oftentimes, instead of helping them, their own insurance carrier will add insult to injury by denying their first party claims, offering them a fraction of what their claim is really worth, or refusing to treat them fairly.

 If you’re fighting with your own insurance company in Nevada on an injury claim, contact our office right away.
-Edward J. Achrem & Associates has been fighting insurance companies for well over 40 years and our firm has the litigation experience and the financial resources to battle even the largest insurance carriers.
+Edward J. Achrem & Associates has been fighting insurance companies for more than 43 years and our firm has the litigation experience, along with the financial and expert resources to battle even the largest insurance carriers.

 In an insurance bad faith case Mr. Achrem handled several years ago, his client had been severely injured during a motor vehicle collision while he was a passenger in his friend’s car.
-Even though the client suffered permanent injuries and incurred more than $200,000.00 in medical expenses, the insurance company refused to tender the $25,000 coverage limits that were available.
+Even though the client suffered permanent injuries and incurred more than $200,000.00 in medical expenses, the insurance company flatly refused to tender the $25,000 coverage limits that were available.
 After filing a first party bad faith action against the insurance company, the carrier ultimately ended up paying Mr. Achrem’s client hundreds of thousands of dollars more than the original coverage limits because it had violated NRS 686A.310, which governs how insurance companies doing business in Nevada are required to handle first party claims.

 THE FOLLOWING ACTS CONSTITUTE UNFAIR CLAIMS HANDLING PRACTICES IN NEVADA:

 (1) Subsection (a):